Powered by Flyland Powered by Flyland

 Opioids Addiction

 Opioids are a class of depressants used illegally as heroin and fentanyl and legally prescribed as Vicodin, Percocet, OxyContin, morphine, codeine, and many other medications.
-An opioid overdose can be reversed if somebody is there and can administer another drug called naloxone immediately.
+An opioid overdose can be reversed if somebody is there and can administer another drug, called Naloxone, immediately.
 Treatment for opioid addiction has evolved dramatically over these recent years as addictions have increased.

 Inhalant Addiction